 I am the proud product of a Hungarian freedom fighter and a French Canadian.
 My dad arrived in Canada, with many other Hungarian immigrants, in 1956.
-His first job was as a gold miner in Val d’Or, QC, where he met my mother.
-My dad is highlighted in yellow below with his mine crew (Val d'Or, QC).
+His first job was as a gold miner in Val-d’Or, QC, where he met my mother.
+My dad is highlighted in yellow below with his mine crew (Val-d'Or, QC circa late 1950's).

 In Yorkton my dad worked in his chosen profession as a baker.
 When I was in Grade 2 he bought a Bakery in Wynyard, SK where I grew up and graduated high school.

 During the Hungarian revolution my dad faced many hardships and life-threatening events.
 He is a survivor and after arriving in Canada he found friendship and opportunity.

 From time to time he also faced the same prejudices experienced by many immigrant waves arriving before and after him.
 He was a tough man who did not tolerate being pushed around and, in fact, he pushed back pretty hard.

 Dad and Grampa (nagypapa in Hungarian )

 Mom, dad and me in Yorkton, SK

 Based on what my Dad went through it is not surprising that he taught me to be independent, stand up for myself, and to defend myself when need be.